NEO1842/Submodule-Forge/README.md

 # Submodule Forge

-Submodule Forge is a lightweight desktop application that helps developers manage Git submodules more easily through a graphical interface.
+Submodule Forge is a lightweight graphical tool that helps developers create and manage multiple Git submodules more easily.

 ---